Bridge (dentistry): Cantilever

-Fixed-movable
+Fixed–movable

 The pontic is firmly attached to a retainer at one end of the span (major retainer) and attached via a movable joint at the other end (minor retainer).

 A major advantage of this type of bridge is that the movable joint can accommodate the angulation differences in the abutment teeth in long axis, which enables the path of insertion to be irrespective of the alignment of the abutment tooth.
-This enables a more conservative approach as the abutments do not need to be prepared so that are parallel to one and other.
+This enables a more conservative approach as the abutments do not need to be prepared to be parallel to one another.
 Ideally the rigid connector should attach the pontic to the more distal abutment.
 The movable connector attaches the pontic to the mesial abutment, enabling this abutment tooth limited movement in a vertical direction.

-Adhesive bridge
+Resin-bonded bridge

-An alternative to the traditional bridge is the adhesive bridge (also called a Maryland bridge).
-An adhesive bridge utilises "wings" on the sides of the pontic which attach it to the abutment teeth.
+An alternative to the traditional bridge is the resin-bonded or adhesive bridge (also called a Maryland bridge).
+A resin-bonded bridge utilises retainer "wings" on the sides of the pontic which attach it to the etched enamel of the abutment teeth.
 Abutment teeth require minor or no preparation.
 They are most often used when the abutment teeth are whole and sound (i.e., no crowns or major fillings).
+Single retainer cantilever resin-bonded bridges have less complications than end-to-end resin-bonded bridges with retainer wings on both sides.

-Combination Designs
+Combination designs

 The incorporation of elements of different conventional bridge designs.
 A popular combination design is the use of a fixed-fixed design with a cantilever.

-Hybrid Designs
+Hybrid designs

 Bridges that incorporate elements of both conventional and adhesive bridge designs.